 We further report that, the Board of Directors of the Company wasnot duly constituted as the company does not have requisite number of Independent Directors on its Board due to vacancy arises out of end of the term of existing Independent Directors from February 21, 2020 onwards.
 It was observed that during the period under review from 01-04-2021 to 23-12-2021 no Independent Directors were on the Board of the Company.
-The Company, being Public Sector Undertaking, such appointment of adequate number of Directors/Independent Directors on the Board of the Company is to be done by the Administrative Ministry.
-After several requests made by the Company to the Ministry, two independent Directors were appointed through Govt.
+The Company, being Public Sector Undertaking, such appointment of adequate number of Directors/Independent Directors on the Board of the Company is to be done by the Administrative Ministry.After several requests made by the Company to the Ministry, two independent Directors were appointed through Govt.
 Order dt.24-12-2021.
-There is a vacancy of one (1) more Independent Director on the Board by the Administrative Ministry.
+There is a vacancy of one (1) more Independent Director.
+The Company still awaits the appointment of One Independent Women Director on the Board by the Administrative Ministry.